squad-lab/qcdrivers/src/rwth/mux/README.md

 # Hash's Multiplexer
-QCoDeS and Python implementation of control for a multiplexer.
-The device is comprised of a PCA9544ADWR connecting to twelve MAX14661 (slave) ICs.
+QCoDeS and Python implementation of control for a room temperature, DC multiplexer.
+The device is comprised of a PCA9544ADWR connected to twelve MAX14661 (slave) ICs.
 It is controlled and interfaced via Arduino Due.
 This package allows for full control of the multiplexer through the VISA interface.

 Features of this driver include:

-1. Reset all the connections to 0 (all switches are open)
+1. Reset all connections to 0 (all switches open)
 2. Setting and monitoring connections between multiple inputs and outputs
 3. Querying and setting DAC and ADC values, including average value for ADC